step-/TC_SyncWorks/README.txt

 Operation
 ---------

-When TC_SyncWorks starts it displays a brief greeting then minimizes itself to the icon tray and waits for a user to press one of its hotkeys.
+When TC_SyncWorks starts it displays a brief greeting then it minimizes itself to the icon tray and waits for a user to press one of its hotkeys.
 Hotkeys are enabled in Total Commander's Directory Synchronization window only.
-Furthermore, the data extraction action stops itself unless the synchronization file _list_ is activated, that is, a row has the focus.
+Furthermore, for the data extraction action to proceed the synchronization file _list_ needs to be activated, that is, a row has the focus.

 Typically you will open TC's Directory Synchronization window, press the Compare button, then press TC_SyncTool's "extract" window to begin